 Like all members of the genus Synodontis,

-that extends back as far as the first spine of the
+capsule that extends back as far as the first spine

-dorsal fin.
-The head contains a distinct narrow, bony,
+of the dorsal fin.
+The head contains a distinct narrow,

-shape and size of the humeral process helps to identify
+The shape and size of the humeral process helps to

-the toothpad forms a broad crescent-shaped band.
-On
+the toothpad forms a short and broad band.
+On the

 are attached to flexible, stalk-like structures and